 The parathyroid hormone (PTH) affects the amount of calcium that the bones release into your blood.
 In other words, your bones release more calcium into your blood with a higher hormone concentration.
 In contrast, when the parathyroid produces less hormone, the bones release less calcium.

 The kidneys are also affected by the parathyroid hormone.
 Here, it slows down how much calcium and magnesium are filtered into the urine from the blood.
-The kidneys are also stimulated by parathyroid hormone to produce calcitriol, the active form of vitamin D.
+The kidneys are also stimulated by the parathyroid hormone to produce calcitriol, the active form of vitamin D.

 Here are some of the functions of the parathyroid hormone: